manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme2.md

 >&#9888; **_Experimental Feature_**

-# Manifold : SQL
+# Manifold SQL

 ![latest](https://img.shields.io/badge/latest-v2023.1.31-darkgreen.svg)
 [![slack](https://img.shields.io/badge/slack-manifold-blue.svg?logo=slack)](https://join.slack.com/t/manifold-group/shared_invite/zt-e0bq8xtu-93ASQa~a8qe0KDhOoD6Bgg)
 [![GitHub Repo stars](https://img.shields.io/github/stars/manifold-systems/manifold?logo=github&color=red)](https://github.com/manifold-systems/manifold)

-Manifold SQL is a lightweight alternative to Java persistence frameworks.
-Use it to enable native SQL directly and type-safely from Java.
-Type-safety is guaranteed by using your database metadata to build _just-in-time_ types for schemas and queries.
+Manifold SQL harnesses your database to let you write native, _type-safe_ SQL _directly_ in your Java code.

 <img width="600" height="96" align="top" src="../../docs/images/img_3.png">

 - Query types are instantly available as you type native SQL of any complexity in your Java code
-- Query results are type-safe and type-rich and simple to use (see examples below)
+- Query results are type-safe and API-rich and simple to use (see examples below)
-- Entity types are automatically derived from your database, providing CRUD, decoupled TX, and more.
+- Entity types are automatically derived from your database, providing type-safe CRUD, decoupled TX, and more.
 - No ORM, No DSL, No wiring, and No code generation build steps

 Use Manifold SQL simply by adding the javac `-Xplugin:Manifold` argument and `manifold-sql` and `manifold-sql-rt` dependencies